KensoDev/circle-env/README.md

 Optional flag is the filename where you store your environment variables.
 By default it's `.env` in the current working directory (Which is the easiest to follow/remember)

+## `circle replace`

+Scans your current working directory for `.template` files, scans the env variable in them and writes the file, replacing the content.

+This will turn `database.yml.template` to `database.yml` with the variables replaces from env variables.

 ## License